codeforpdx/dwellingly-app/docs/README-CRA.md

+# Create React App README

+**This README is preserved for reference.
+It is included with all Create React App starters.**

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>